 Foreign Language Class

 For students who do not have reading needs and are not exempt from taking a foreign language, a foreign language class would take the place of reading.
 Foreign language typically does not start until 7th grade, or later.
-Please note, The Norman Howard School does not employ Foreign Language teachers.
-Typically, students' home school districts contract with BOCES to secure a foreign language instructor.
+Students can select either Spanish or French.

 Compelling Elective Courses

 Electives are offered on a quarterly rotation to all students.
 In our Middle School, students take each one to provide students an opportunities to explore their interests and talents, and discover new ones.
-In our high school, students self-select courses and concentrate on subjects of particular interest.
+Starting in 10th grade, students self-select courses and concentrate on subjects of particular interest.

 The emphasis of the visual arts program is on development of students’ personal expression through art exploration, creation and reflection as well as an understanding of visual literacy- the ability to identify, read and understand images.
 Students work from close observation, imagination and memory in a choice based, theme oriented curriculum.
 Students bring their interests to class and explore traditional and non-traditional art media and techniques, both 2-D and 3-D, including printmaking, painting, drawing assemblage, hand built and thrown ceramics and digital art.